Exclusive: China steel giant Baowu in talks to take over rival Magang - sources

 “It would be easy ... to collaborate and their products are complementary.”

-Baowu did not immediately respond to an email seeking comment, while Magang’s public relations team did not answer phone calls from Reuters.
+Baowu denied the merger talks with Magang, state-owned Shanghai Securities News reported, citing Baowu’s public relations team, after Reuters published the story.
+Magang’s public relations team did not answer phone calls from Reuters.

 Magang is headquartered in Maanshan city in China’s eastern Anhui province, about four hours drive from Shanghai, where Baowu Group is based.